phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 <font class='verify'>Verify</font>

-SPARQL independently confirms the report identifying `Animal_22218ae1c` as having no USUBJID.
+SPARQL independently confirms `Animal_22218ae1c` has no USUBJID.
 Because `usubjid` is used as the `skos:prefLabel` for AnimalSubject, there is not label to return when `usubjid` is missing.
 File: [/SPARQL/SD0083-RC1-TC2-Verify.rq](https://github.com/phuse-org/SENDConform/blob/master/SPARQL/SD0083-RC1-TC2-Verify.rq)

 <pre class="sparql">
   SELECT ?animalIRI